 - 1 year of Learning Suite subscription free with a boar

 Promethean, the golden boy two years ago, is experiencing some growing pains, but they continue to put out quality equipment and improvements in software.
 The ActivPanel is a powerful and reliable display with built-in cross-platform screen sharing and built-in Android and whiteboard software.
-They also have the cheaper i-Series as well.
+They also have a cheaper i-Series as well.
 They have always made great boards, but now Classflow software offers more activities and interactive content.
 One issue I’ve noticed with schools though is confusion between their software which includes Classflow, ActivInspire, and the built-in whiteboard software which is neither of the two.
 Some schools have also mentioned inconsistent ability to connect to touch on laptops.

-Classflow is great whiteboard software that offers the ability to push content to student devices as well as differentiate content amongst student groups.
+Classflow is a great whiteboard software that offers the ability to push content to student devices as well as differentiate content amongst student groups.
 There are far more resources on the site, but not all are free.
 The boards also offer the ability to install ActiveConnect G-Series and some Android apps, but there aren’t many quality educational apps available yet.
 In truth, none of the boards are Google Play certified, but they can install some apps along with their built-in timers and tools.
 As a bonus, the built-in whiteboard software does work with Google Classroom while even Google’s Jamboard is not yet fully integrated.
 You can learn more through their online webinars or by viewing their slides.

 - Free 2 hours of PD per board